funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

     k = 0
     while i < len(s):
         if len(results) < lookback:
+            # No compression for 1st 30 entries
             results += [s[i:i+64]]
             i += 64

         else:
+            # Predict the next entry using last 30 entries
             v = model.predict([model_inp])[0]

+            # Label is 1 if prediction for j-th bit is > 0.5 else 0
             v = ['1' if zz > 0.5 else '0' for zz in v]
             k += 1

             if s[i] == '0':
+                # Prediction is same as actual binary rep
                 results += [v]
                 i += 1

             else:
+                # Get the 1st index of 1
                 p = int(s[i+1:i+7], 2)

+                # Get the last index of 1
                 q = int(s[i+7:i+13], 2)

+                # Get the resultant XOR between [p, q]
                 y = s[i+13:i+13+q-p+1]

                 u = ['0']*64
                 u[p:q+1] = y

+                # Do reverse XOR with predicted binary rep to get back original binary rep
                 f = ''
                 for j in range(len(u)):
                     f += '1' if u[j] != v[j] else '0'